A polar prediction model for learning to represent visual transformations

-Our method is also related to work that adopts a Lie group formalism in representation learning.
-Since the seminal work that proposed learning Lie group generators from dynamic signals \citep{rao1998learning}, the polar parametrization was explored in \citep{cohen2014learning} to identify irreducible representations in a synthetic dataset.
-The continuous group formalism has also been combined with sparse coding \citep{chen2018sparse, chau2020disentangling} to model natural images as points on a latent manifold.
-More recently, bispectral neural networks \cite{sanborn2022bispectral} have been shown to learn image representations invariant to a given global transformation (in particular cyclic translation and rotation of MNIST digits).
-In contrast to the coding approach, our formulation relies on a prediction objective to jointly discover and exploit the symmetries implicit in data.
-In order to scale to natural video data, where multiple unknown and noisy transformations are play, we developed a convolutional approach that adapts to the local structure of transformations.
-This formulation can represent a very large family of local symmetries (including diffeomorphisms and non-smooth fields of local translations).
-This generality comes at the cost of precisely identifying what groups of transformations are captured by the learned representation.
+The polar prediction model is conceptually related to representation learning methods that aim to factorize visual signals.
+In particular, sparse coding with complex-valued coefficients~\cite{cadieu2012learning} aims to factorize form and motion.
+More generally, several methods adopt a Lie group formalism to factorize \textit{invariance} and \textit{equivariance}.
+Since the seminal work that proposed learning group generators from dynamic signals \cite{rao1998learning}, a polar parametrization was explored in \cite{cohen2014learning} to identify irreducible representations in a synthetic dataset, and a corresponding neural circuit was proposed in \cite{genkin2022biological}.
+The Lie group formalism has also been combined with sparse coding \cite{chen2018sparse, chau2020disentangling} to model natural images as points on a latent manifold.
+More recently, bispectral neural networks \cite{sanborn2022bispectral} have been shown to learn image representations invariant to a given global transformation.
+In a related formalism, factored Boltzmann machines have been proposed to learn relational features \cite{memisevic2010learning}.
+The polar prediction model differs in two important ways: (1) unlike the coding approach that operates on \textit{iid} data, it focuses on predicting, not representing, the signal; (2) the prediction objective does not promote sparsity of either amplitude or phase components and does not rely on explicit regularization.
+The discontinuity arising from selection of sparse subsets of coefficients seems at odds with the representation of continuous group actions \cite{lies2014slowness}.
+The polar prediction model relies on a smooth and continuous parameterization to jointly discover and exploit the transformations acting in sequential data.
+The polar prediction model is convolutional and scales to natural video data, it can adapt to the multiple unknown and noisy transformations that act in different spatial position.
+The literature on motion microscopy describes temporal processing of local phases in a fixed complex-valued wavelet representation to interpolate between video frames and magnify imperceptible movements \cite{wadhwa2013phase}.
+Polar prediction processes phase in a learned representation to extrapolate to future frames.